microsoft/vscode-gather/README.md

 ## Building

-This repository uses a private npm feed for some of it's functionality.
-In order to access this private feed, you first need access to the [MSR-Python-Analysis feed](https://dev.azure.com/msresearch/MSR%20Engineering/_artifacts/feed/MSR-Python-Analysis/connect/npm)
+This repository uses the private [MSR-Python-Analysis npm feed](https://dev.azure.com/msresearch/MSR%20Engineering/_artifacts/feed/MSR-Python-Analysis/connect/npm) feed for some of its functionality.

-Then run
+After gaining access to that feed, run

 - npm run npm-auth
 - npm install